 Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
-Specimen Volume (Optimum): Culture: Nasopharyngeal specimen on DacronTM swab inserted in Regan-Lowe transport opeomen volume (openman). media.
+Specimen Volume (Optimum): Culture: Nasopharyngeal specimen on DacronTM swab inserted in Regan-Lowe transport media.
 PCR: Nasopharyngeal specimen on DacronTM swab, submitted in Regan-Lowe transport media.
 Specimen Volume (Minimum): N/A Collect: Collect according to kit instructions.
 To order Pertussis culture kit, call 443-681-3777.
 Use DacronTM-tipped swabs only.
 Remove swabs from sterile package.
 Infants and young children should be supine.
 The infant/child's head must be held immobile by an assistant.
-3. Pass two (2) swabs simultaneously through one nostril and gently along the floor of the nasopharyngeal cavity until it reaches the posterior nares.
+Pass two (2) swabs simultaneously through one nostril and gently along the floor of the nasopharyngeal cavity until it reaches the posterior nares.
 NOTE: Do not force swabs.
 Obstructions may be due to septal deviation.
-4. Gently rotate both swabs together and leave in nasopharynx for 15 to 30 seconds to absorb mucus.
-5. Repeat procedure through other nostril using the same two (2) swabs.
+Gently rotate both swabs together and leave in nasopharynx for 15 to 30 seconds to absorb mucus.
+Repeat procedure through other nostril using the same two (2) swabs.
 Place each swab into a separate tube of transport media, run the swab (streak) up the agar and then put the swab into the media.
-7. Label both transport tubes with patient's name and place each tube back into the ziploc bag.
-Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
+Label both transport tubes with patient's name and place each tube back into the ziploc bag.
+Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
-Transport Conditions: Refer to current Federal regulations for specific shipping requirements.
-Best results are obtained by transporting specimen at room temperature the same day Transport conditions. taken.
+Refer to current Federal regulations for specific shipping requirements.
+Transport Conditions: Best results are obtained by transporting specimen at room temperature the same day taken.
 If delays are expected (not transported the same day), place inoculated tubes into an incubator at 35-37°C. Cooled transport of the specimen significantly decreases the number of bacteria.
 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Regan-Lowe media not used Media expired Specimen frozen Unlabeled specimen or name discrepancy between specimen and request label 'Availability: Prolonged delay in transport (usually more than 72 hours) Monday through Friday.
-'Availability: Results and Interpretation: Monday through Friday N/A Reference Range: No Bordetella pertussis cultured or detected.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Regan-Lowe media not used Media expired Specimen frozen Unlabeled specimen or name discrepancy between specimen and request label Unlabeled specimen or name discrepancy between specimen and request label Prolonged delay in transport (usually more than 72 hours) 'Availability: Monday through Friday Results and Interpretation: N/A Reference Range: No Bordetella pertussis cultured or detected.
 Additional Information: The best yield is obtained when culture and PCR are used to diagnose this infection.
-Purpose of Test: Culture: Isolate and identify B. pertussis and B. parapertussis ; establish diagnosis of • whooping cough.
+Purpose of Test: Culture: Isolate and identify B. pertussis and B. parapertussis ; establish diagnosis of whooping cough.
 PCR: Detect the presence of B. pertussis nucleic acid (DNA).
-Continued Next Page>
+Continued Next Page> Communication and a second a second and a second a second and a second a second and